cgrand/parsnip/README.md

 The predicate is applied to the current element.

 If the predicate succeeds, the thread continues to the next instruction and to the next element of the input sequence.
 When the predicate fails the thread stays at the same PC (thus waits for the next character), increments its error count.

+### PEEK pred
+`pred` is a predicate whose type is determined by the VM (the naive VM expectes functions).

+The predicate is applied to the current element.

+If the predicate succeeds, the thread continues to the next instruction but, unlike `PRED` doesn't advance to the new input.
+When the predicate fails the thread stays at the same PC (thus waits for the next character), increments its error count.

 ### JUMP address
 Performs a jump, `address` is an absolute address.